okd-community-install/installcentos/all-in-one-hetzner-bare-metal.md

 ./install-openshift.sh
 ```

-# Secure System with Firewallh
+# Secure System with Firewall

 While the installation is running you might want to configure the FireWall: